 If you chance upon an old pee stain, or you discover your kid must’ve wet the bed the night before, the job is a little tougher, but it’s still possible to remove the stain and stench.
 Here’s your solution:

 - Make a mixture that includes 8 ounces of hydrogen peroxide, 3 tablespoons of baking soda, and a squirt of liquid dish soap such as Dawn.
-Stir the ingredients to mix, but don’t put them all into the spray bottle and shake, or you’ll get a bubbly mess.
+Stir the ingredients to mix in the spray bottle, but don’t shake it up or you’ll get a bubbly mess.

 - Spray the solution heavily everywhere you see dried pee and let it sit there and work its magic until it’s dry.